liborty/rstats/README.md

 * `Medoid` is the member of the set with the least sum of distances to all other members.
 Equivalently, the member which is the nearest to the `gm`.

-* `Outlier` is the member of the set with the greatest sum of distances to all other members (equivalently, it is the furthest from the `gm`).
+* `Outlier` is the member of the set with the greatest sum of distances to all other members.
+Equivalently, it is the point furthest from the `gm`.

 * `Zero median vectors` are obtained by subtracting the `gm` (placing the origin of the coordinate system at the `gm`).
 This is a proposed  alternative to the commonly used `zero mean vectors`, obtained by subtracting the centroid.

+* `MADGM` (median of distances from gm).
+This is a generalisation of `MAD` (maedian of absolute differences) measure from 1d to nd.
+It is a robust measure of data spread.

 * `Comediance` is similar to `covariance`, except that zero median vectors are used to compute it,  instead of zero mean vectors.